TNTurnerLab/ACES/README.md

 		  referenced by user at any time.
 PHYLIPS formatting consist of two main parts a header that describes the dimensions of the alignment, and the sequences itself.
 To understand ID name, reference *_NameKey.txt .
 	* '* _ Phy_Align.phy.reduced' may also be created, but is not needed for pipeline execution.
+This file is a compressed form of the PHYLIPS file created.

 7. <h4> '*_MSA2GFA.gfa' </h4>